 vi) Inventories

 Inventories are valued at the lower of cost and net realizable value.
-Cost includes purchase Stock of food and beverages and stores and operating supplies are carried at the lower of cost (computed on a Weighted Average basis) or net realizable value.
+Stock of food and beverages and operating supplies are carried at the lower of cost (computed on a Weighted Average basis) or net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and selling expenses.
 Cost includes the fair value of consideration paid including duties and taxes (other than those refundable), inward freight, and other expenditure directly attributable to the purchase.
 Trade discounts and rebates are deducted in determining the cost of purchase.
-However, the Company does not have any inventory during the year.

 vii) Foreign Currency Transactions